make-software/how-to-casperlabs/src/faq-user.md

 ## How frequently the staking rewards are paid?

-Staking rewards are paid to your account on a per ERA basis.
+Staking rewards are paid to your account on a per-Era basis.
 One Era is currently set to 2 hours, and each block is set for 16 seconds.
-For the first reward to appear after delegation/staking, it may take up to 2 ERAs (~4 hours).
+For the first reward to appear after delegation/staking, it may take up to 2 Eras (~4 hours).

 ## I've delegated my tokens but the rewards don't arrive at my wallet?

 The rewards are automatically added to your current stake on the corresponding validator.
 You may observe them under the Rewards tab on your account details page on cspr.live.
-For the first reward to appear after delegation/staking, it may take up to 2 ERAs (~4 hours).
+For the first reward to appear after delegation/staking, it may take up to 2 Eras (~4 hours).

 ## Is there a cool-down/lock period after delegation?